-In most cases it takes approximately 30-45 minutes to perform the ultrasound exam.
+In most cases it takes approximately 30-45 minutes to perform the ultrasound exam but may take longer if multiple areas (such as the abdomen and chest) are being examined.
 If your pet needs a biopsy, that is performed after the ultrasound and does require additional time.